-Valley Renewables Group Small Grant Scheme
+Changes to Valley Renewables Group Grant Schemes

-- Read the guidelines
+- Read these guidelines in full

 - Obtain a quote or price for work or items